United-Walls/Privacy-Policy/README.md

 The basis for this procedure is Art.
 6 Para.
 1 lit. f) GDPR.
 My legitimate interest lies in the [...], functionality, and security of my Service.

+### Data Collection
+I collect App-Usage-Data (how many times a Wallpaper got marked as favorite and how many times a Wallpaper gets downloaded).
+This Data I'm collecting is NOT bound directly to a specific user in any way.

+### Sharing with third parties
+I do NOT share any data with third parties.

 ## IV.
 Security of your personal Data